PubInv/moonrat/README.md

-# moonrat
+# Moonrat II

-Moonrat: A second-generation portable incubator
+Moonrat: A second-generation portable incubator.
+This is the development effort of 2023.

 # Current Status